Rankings and Recognition

 U.S. News Best Colleges

-U.S. News and World Report once again named Ursinus to its list of top liberal arts colleges, Ranked 89th—and tied for 11th in Pennsylvania—for Best National Liberal Arts Colleges, Ursinus shares the spot with four other schools.
+U.S. News and World Report once again named Ursinus to its list of top liberal arts colleges.
+Ranked 86th—and tied for 12th in Pennsylvania—for Best National Liberal Arts Colleges, Ursinus shares the spot with two other schools.

 The Princeton Review

-Ursinus is among the best colleges in the nation, according to The Princeton Review’s 2023 edition of The Best 388 Colleges.
-Ursinus is also deemed a “Best Northeastern” college and one of the nation’s top “Green Colleges.”
+Princeton Review Best Ursinus is among the best colleges in the nation, according to the Princeton Review’s 2024 edition of The Best 389 Colleges.
+Ursinus is also deemed a “Best Mid-Atlantic” college and one of the nation’s top “Green Colleges.”
 Information in the most recent edition is based both on a statistical survey and student comments.

 The book says Ursinus “has done a remarkable job of building a close-knit community dedicated to helping students succeed, with strong academics and plenty of opportunities for leadership.”
 It commends our focus on research and small class size.
 “As one first-year student brags…’I receive…[so much] attention that [it] makes it feel as though I have a SEAL team of Ph.D.s looking out for me, and that is truly amazing.’”